Stamped Concrete Denver, Affordable Curb Appeal for Any Budget

 Complete stamped concrete patio completed by Denver Concrete July 2016 for project details and all images of this project click here

-Stamped concrete Denver or decorative concrete is colored concrete that is textured and imprinted.
+Stamped concrete Denver or decorative concrete, colored concrete that is textured and imprinted.
 The concrete is textured to replicate hardscapes like flagstone, wood, slate and brick.
 It is a more affordable option than using hardscapes or pavers in most cases and proves to be more durable in most cases.
-Stamped concrete offers a very high-end finish that requires less maintenance than actual pavers, wood or stone.
-Stamped and colored concrete simply needs to be cleaned and sealed on a regular basis.
+Stamped concrete offers a high-end finish that requires less maintenance than actual pavers, wood or stone.
+Stamped and colored concrete needs to be sealed on a regular basis.
 There is definitely more maintenance involved with stamped concrete as opposed to traditional concrete or colored concrete.
 Read more about stamped concrete maintenance here.

-When finished correctly, stamped concrete features such as a patio, walkway or borders can give a home or building that high-end curb appeal.
-With all of the colors, texture and finish that is available there are literally thousands of combinations to creating a very distinguished look.
+Finished correctly, stamped concrete features such as a patio, walkway or borders can give a home or building that high-end curb appeal.
+With all the colors, texture and finish that is available there are literally thousands of combinations to creating a distinguished look.

-As for look and appeal, many prospective home owners desire stamped concrete patios and walkways over other materials.
-The maintenance and upkeep with stamped concrete is simply much lower and the look is completely amazing!
+As for look and appeal, many prospective homeowners desire stamped concrete patios and walkways over other materials.
+The maintenance and upkeep with stamped concrete is much lower and the look is amazing!